 It’s important to understand that all issues discussed in divorce mediation are strictly confidential.
 Even if mediation doesn’t work, the other party cannot use any of the information against you in court.
 This is one reason why so many people choose to at least begin with mediation.
 It’s not legally binding, and it’s confidential.
 If it doesn’t work out, you still have the option of going to court without worrying about providing evidence in mediation.

 The Cimino Law Firm has been handling divorces in New York for more than 20 years.
-You can begin the process with a free phone consultation to learn more about how the divorce mediation process works.
+You can begin the process with a confidential phone consultation to learn more about how the divorce mediation process works.
 Then you can visit our Rochester or Webster, New York, office to begin the process.